Retirement of steam locomotives by country: South Africa

 By 1994 almost all commercial steam locomotives were put out of service, although many of them are preserved in museums or at railway stations for public viewing.
 Today only a few privately owned steam locomotives are still operating in South Africa, including the ones being used by the 5-star luxury train Rovos Rail, and the tourist trains Outeniqua Tjoe Choo, Apple Express and (until 2008) Banana Express.

 Oceania

-By March 1973 in Australia, steam was no longer used for industrial purposes.
+By March 1973 in Australia, steam was no longer used for industrial purposes, it was however still in use within the sugar industry in regional Queensland.
 Diesel locomotives were more efficient and the demand for manual labour for service and repairs was less than for steam.
 Cheap oil also had cost advantages over coal.
+Some privately owned mining railways lingered on using Richmond Vale Railway Kitsons & South Maitland Railways 10 Class until 1980 & 1987 respectively.
 Regular scheduled steam services operated from 1998 until 2004 on the West Coast Railway.